rschwiebert/dart_data/CONTRIBUTING.md

   - for a single example, suggest one (or many) resolution to the example's properties
   - for a single property, suggest one (or many) examples and their statuses for the property
   - suggest a new theorem ("logic") that could be used to make deductions

+- (When suggesting an example) mention what the example contributes that is new to the database.
+Usually an example is added to make a particular distinction between properties.
+If there are already other examples
+  very similar to the proposed one, it might not make the cut.
+Sometimes an example is interesting enough in its own right to add, without a particular use.

+- (When suggesting a new property) support its relevance with peer-reviewed citations.
+If you can make the case that it interests algebraists, then you'll have good chances at inclusion of the material.

 After discussion of your suggestion, any contributor can make a Pull Request (see below) to implement your improvement.